power-devops/powerha_aix/README.md

 ## Certification

-This collection is NOT certified by Red Hat.
-But yes, we plan to do it one day.
+This collection is certified by Red Hat.
+It means you can download the collection from Ansible Automation Hub and it is fully supported for Red Hat's Ansible Automation Platform customers.

+## Changes

+Summary of changes is available in [Changelog](https://github.com/power-devops/powerha_aix/blob/main/docs/source/changelog.rst).

 ## Code of Conduct